coffin399/ProjectMOMOKA/README.md

 Key guides inside the docs include:
 - Configuring **WebUI Forge** and model management
 - Tips for Stable Diffusion prompt crafting

+### 🔧 Third-Party Integrations

+This project integrates source code from the following open-source projects:

+- **[Style-Bert-VITS2](https://github.com/litagin02/Style-Bert-VITS2)** - Text-to-speech engine integrated into `MOMOKA/generator/tts`.
+The Style-Bert-VITS2 source code is built into this project under AGPL-3.0 and LGPL-3.0 licenses.
+See `NOTICE` and `MOMOKA/generator/tts/LICENSE_SBVITS2*` for details.

 ---